 Travel Blogging Equipment

 Each trip I take calls for different equipment, but several things are always the same.
-Variations include lenses for the camera and other accessories.
+Variations include lenses for the camera and other camera accessories.
 Sometimes clothes.
 Oftentimes coffee.

 Computer – one desktop at home and one laptop.
 The desktop is meant to hold a lot of storage, while the laptop is to maintain the day to day while out and about.
 Whether you are using the Apple or Windows ecosystem, the methods laid out within are brand agnostic.
 If you must know, my computers are Macs.
 The desktop is aging and the plan in the near future is to upgrade and just use a laptop with a snazzy Direct Attached Storage (DAS) to edit photos and video.
 Consider that my recommendation if you are only working with a laptop.